Purpose

 Masking Description

 Randomization will be blinded to the patient, the nurse carrying for the patient and providing the randomized, unlabeled syringe, the provider performing the perineal repair, the research team asking the maternal satisfaction questions, and the researcher analyzing the data.
 To assure blinding, the selection of the medication given, and the preparation of such medication will be performed by the labor and delivery anesthesia team.
 No one involved directly in the perineal laceration repair, or obtaining research information, nor the patient, will know what was injected.
+Subject treatment assignments will remain blinded until the final subject has completed follow up and all data has been recorded and validated.
+Urgent, immediate unblinding due to medical emergency may be authorized by the Investigator.
+When possible, the treatment assignment will be provided to the treating physician to maintain the blind for the Investigator and study staff.

 Arm Groups